FayrouzMuhammed/Nutrition-Workout-Tracker/README.md

 o	Select food items from the food list
 o	Enter the quantity/amount for each item
 o	The system automatically calculates and records calorie intake

 **Viewing Meal Details**
 o	The system displays full nutritional information for the selected meal

-** Workout Tracking**
+**Workout Tracking**
 o	The system calculates and updates:
 o	Total calories consumed
 o	Total calories burned

 **Saving and Managing Logs**
 o The user clicks “Save Logs” to store daily records
 The user can also:
-o	Clear all saved data using “Clear Logs”
+o	Clear ALL saved data using “Clear Logs”